cocotb/cocotb/documentation/source/simulator_support.rst

 A VCD file named ``anyname.vcd`` will be generated in the current directory.

-The :make:var:`SIM_ARGS` option allows access to all GHDL Command Line Run (-r) options listed in :ghdl:`USING:Simulation`.
+The :make:var:`SIM_ARGS` option allows access to all GHDL Command Line Run (-r) options listed in :ghdl:`simulation-options`.
 This includes other waveform generation options including the compressed Fast Signal Trace (FST) format and the GHDL Wave File (GHW) which supports any VHDL type.
 For more information see :ghdl:`export_waves`.